google/codeworld/docs/ClientInterface.md

 the picture corresponding to the `nodeId` attribute.
 If the `nodeId` attribute is -1, then the highlight should be cancelled.

-### `{type: 'toggleDebug'}`
+### `{type: 'startDebug'}`

-This instructs the program to either enter or exit debug mode.
-The program will respond with either an `openTreeDialog` message containing a `fullPic` attribute, or a `destroyTreeDialog` message, as described above.
+This instructs the program to enter debug mode, freezing its normal functions and interacting with the debugger.
+The program will respond by immediately sending a `openTreeDialog` message back, containing a `fullPic` attribute as well as `nodeId`.

+### `{type: 'cancelDebug'}`

+This instructs the program to leave debug mode and resume its normal functions.
+The program will acknowledge that it has done so by sending a `destroyTreeDialog` message.